Baldur's Gate 3: Post-release

 After release, Larian Studios provided new content and improvements via patching, with release dates sometimes varying by platform.
 Released for PC in August 2023, the first patch added over 1,000 bug fixes and balance changes, alongside increased polish for animations.
 The September 2023 update permitted players to customise their appearance, support for modding, and increased the number of endings for evil playthroughs.
 A November 2023 patch added customisation for player characters and hirelings; increased the frequency of autosaving; and new idle animations.
-In December 2023, the developer added two difficulty modes and an expanded epilogue featuring over 3,500 new lines of dialogue.
+In December 2023, the developer added a permadeath and custom difficulty mode and an expanded epilogue featuring over 3,500 new lines of dialogue.
 An eighth and final patch was released in April 2025.
-The patch introduced 12 new sub-classes, a photo mode, cross-platform play, and co-operative split-screen for Xbox Series S. Jasmine Gould-Wilson regretted that GamesRadar+ could not name BG3 as their 2024 game of the year despite extensive changes to the changes.
+The patch introduced 12 new sub-classes, a photo mode, cross-platform play, and co-operative split-screen for Xbox Series S. Jasmine Gould-Wilson regretted that GamesRadar+ could not name BG3 as their 2024 game of the year despite extensive changes.

 The developer was widely criticised for not providing full credits for localisation teams involved in the game.
 Vincke blamed the error on Larian's localisation provider, Altagram, and promised a fix.
 Altagram published an apology.
 Larian released a physical edition of the game but the disc did not contain the full game, instead providing a downloader for it.
 The game's full soundtrack was distributed across three discs, and it featured a cloth-printed map, stickers, and a chalk-paper mind flayer poster.